 What is rectal prochlorperazine?

-Prochlorperazine may also be used for other purposes not listed in this medication guide.
+Prochlorperazine may also be used for purposes not listed in this medication guide.

-Prochlorperazine is not for use in psychotic conditions related to dementia.
-Prochlorperazine may cause heart failure, sudden death, or pneumonia in older adults with dementia-related conditions.
+Prochlorperazine is not approved for use in older adults with dementia-related psychosis.

 an enlarged prostate or urination problems;

-Tell your doctor if you will be exposed to extreme heat or to insecticide poisons while you are using prochlorperazine.
+Tell your doctor if you will be exposed to extreme heat or cold, or to insecticide poisons while you are using prochlorperazine.

 How should I use rectal prochlorperazine?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Do not take a rectal suppository by mouth.
 It is for use only in your rectum.